Halogen lamp: Applications

 Halogen headlamps are used in many automobiles.
 Halogen floodlights for outdoor lighting systems, as well as for watercraft, are also manufactured for commercial and recreational use.
 They are now also used in desktop lamps.

 Tungsten-halogen lamps are frequently used as a near-infrared light source in Infrared spectroscopy.

-Halogen lamps were used on the Times Square Ball from 1999 to 2006.
-However, from 2007 onward, the halogen lamps were replaced with LEDs, due to the much longer lifespan, about ten times longer for LEDs over incandescent.
-The 'New Year' numerals that light up when the Times Square Ball reaches the base used halogen lighting for the last time for the 2009 ball drop.

 Heating

 Halogen lamps are the heating elements in halogen ovens, infrared heaters and ceramic cooktops.

-Low-wattage halogen lamp arrays are widely used by monitor lizard keepers.
-Two or three small halogen lamps can produce all the heat needed in an enclosure and are recognized by the animals as sources of heat, preventing curious individuals from attempting to touch them.
-Halogen lamps' thick glass lenses are safe to use inside high-humidity reptile enclosures.

 Banks of powerful tubular halogen lamps were used to simulate the heat of re-entry of space vehicles.